justinmcla/wb/README.md

 # Workbench

 Workbench is a maintenance work order request ticketing system for public and privately-managed facilities.
 The back-end is supported by an administrative console and API built on Ruby on Rails.
 The front-end is a SPA built on vanilla JS, HTML, and CSS.
-All stylings are built on the UIkit frameworks.
+All stylings are built on the UIkit framework.

 ## Getting Started